makeplans/makeplans-api/readme.md

 <tr><td>exdate</td><td>String</td><td>List of dates that should be excluded from the recurring rule.
 Example: `VALUE=DATE:19970102`.</td></tr>
 </table>

+You should always specify COUNT or UNTIL with RRULE.
+The max number of occurrences is 366, regardless if a limit is set or not.

 #### List occurences

 `GET /bookings/recurring/{collection_id}` will return all occurrences for a collection.